-There are no careers/courses that specifically require these subjects as an entry requirement.
+There is only one CAO course that specifically requires Accounting as an entry requirement.
+(Commerce -Accounting in NUI Galway) Business & Economics are not essential for any courses.
 However they are useful for many courses and careers.

-GEOGRAPHY, HISTORY, HOME ECONOMICS
+GEOGRAPHY, HISTORY, HOME ECONOMICS, PHYSICAL EDUCATION

-There are no careers/courses that specifically require Geography/History as an entry requirement.
+There are no careers/courses that specifically require Geography/History/Physical Education as an entry requirement.
 However they are useful for many courses and careers.
 Home Economics is essential to study Home Economics in St. Angela's College Silgo.